K9 Human Remains Detection

-This workshop is held by the The Forensic Anthropology Center at Texas State (FACTS) in cooperation with the National Association for Search and Rescue (NASAR) and FIRST K9.
+This workshop is held by the Forensic Anthropology Center at Texas State (FACTS) in cooperation with FIRST Detection K9 and selected cadaver dog handlers.

 Location: Texas State University, Freeman Ranch 2101 Freeman Ranch Road, San Marcos

 Times: 8:00 AM to 5:00 PM Friday, Saturday, and Sunday

 Registration: Please complete and submit the REGISTRATION FORM

 Instructors: Ben Alexander, Lisa Higgins, Heather Suedkamp, & Tiffanie Turner

 Assistant Instructors: Nadine Conner, Kristen Blackman, Bruce Treziak, Edie Wiley and D'Lynn Lehewr.